 Paulo Nzili and Ndiku Mutua told me about how they were castrated with pliers when they were arrested for being part of the Mau Mau.
 Jane Muthoni and Naomi Nziula spoke about the brutal sexual torture they experienced when they were arrested on suspicion of being involved with the movement.

 The attacks were so horrific that pregnant Naomi miscarried after being sexually assaulted with a glass bottle, and her three other children have been missing ever since.

 On a personal level, I feel privileged to have spent time with these brave and inspiring people who, despite their age, will not give up the final battle - the battle they see as their last chance to regain dignity and pride.

-John Nottinghamm, an ex-British District Officer with the British colonial government, who has tirelessly fought for justice for the Mau Mau veterans, told me, “It nearly destroys me that you can keep on and on without creating a closure.
-It really is time for closure”.
+John Nottingham, an ex-British district officer with the British colonial government who has tirelessly fought for justice for the Mau Mau veterans, told me: "It nearly destroys me that you can keep on and on without creating a closure.
+It really is time for closure."

-The film airs as the British government decides to postpone the appeal of the October 2012 verdict, which could see the claimants take the British government to a full trial.
+The film is broadcast as the British government decides to postpone the appeal of the October 2012 verdict, which could see the claimants take the British government to a full trial.

 Source: Al Jazeera